Edgar Ray Killen: Incarceration and death

 Killen entered the Mississippi Department of Corrections system on June 27, 2005, to serve his sixty-year sentence.
-On August 12 he was released on a $600,000 appeal bond, having claimed he could not use his right hand (using his left hand to place his right hand on the Bible during swearing-in) and that he was permanently confined to his wheelchair.
+On August 12 he was released on a $600,000 appeal bond, having claimed he could not use his right hand (using his left hand to place his right hand on the Bible during swearing-in) and that he would permanently use a wheelchair for mobility.
 Judge Gordon said he was convinced Killen was neither a flight risk nor a danger to the community.
 On September 3, The Clarion-Ledger reported that a deputy sheriff saw Killen walking around "with no problem".
 At a hearing on September 9, several other deputies testified to seeing Killen driving in various locations.
 One deputy said Killen shook hands with him using his right hand.
 Gordon revoked the bond and ordered Killen back to prison, saying Killen had committed a fraud against the court.

 Killen's request for a new trial was denied by a circuit court judge and he was transferred to the Central Mississippi Correctional Facility near Pearl.
 On March 29, 2006, Killen was moved to a City of Jackson hospital to treat complications of his leg injury sustained in the 2005 logging incident.
 On August 12, 2007, the Supreme Court of Mississippi affirmed Killen's conviction by a vote of 8–0 (one judge not participating).

 In February 2010, Killen filed a lawsuit against the FBI alleging that one of his lawyers in his 1967 trial, Clayton Lewis, was an FBI informant, and that the FBI had hired "gangster and killer" Gregory Scarpa to coerce witnesses.
 On March 23, 2011, District Judge Daniel P. Jordan III adopted Magistrate F. Keith Ball's recommendation to dismiss Killen's lawsuit.

 James Hart Stern, a Black preacher from California, shared a prison cell with Killen from August 2010 to November 2011 while serving time for wire fraud.
 Killen and Stern forged a close relationship, and Killen wrote dozens of letters to Stern outlining his views on race and confessing to other crimes.
 He also signed over his land in Mississippi to Stern and gave him power of attorney.
 Stern detailed his experience in the 2017 book Killen the KKK, co-authored by Autumn K. Robinson.
 On January 5, 2016, Stern used his power of attorney to dissolve Killen's branch of the KKK.

 Stern claims that Killen admitted to being personally responsible for 32 additional murders.
 Stern says the admissions came in the form of hand-written letters from Killen, written while the two were incarcerated together.

 Killen died on January 11, 2018, at the Mississippi State Penitentiary in Parchman, Mississippi, one day after his 93rd birthday.